Architects (British band)

 Soon after the release of their seventh album, All Our Gods Have Abandoned Us, in 2016, guitarist and principal songwriter Tom Searle died after three years of living with skin cancer, making Dan Searle the only original band member.
 In September 2017, the band released the single "Doomsday", the last song he was working on before his death, and announced Middleton as their new lead guitarist.
 The single is featured on Holy Hell, their first album recorded without Tom Searle, which was released in November 2018.
-Their ninth studio album, For Those That Wish to Exist, was released on 26 February 2021, it also became their first chart-topper on the UK Albums Chart.
-Its follow-up and their most recent album, The Classic Symptoms of a Broken Spirit, was released on 21 October 2022.
+Their ninth studio album, For Those That Wish to Exist, was released in 2021, and became their first chart-topper on the UK Albums Chart.
+Its follow-up, The Classic Symptoms of a Broken Spirit, was released in October 2022.
+Their eleventh studio album, The Sky, the Earth & All Between, was released on 28 February 2025.

 History

 Formation, Nightmares and line-up changes (2002–2007)

 All of the original members of Architects grew up around Brighton, East Sussex and were very active within the local music scene prior to forming the band.
 Sam Carter, who was a drummer and studied drums at the Brighton Institute of Modern Music before joining the band, had performed in multiple local bands as a drummer and sometimes a singer; one of these bands had supported Enter Shikari in Brighton.

 Architects was founded in 2004 by drummer Dan Searle and his twin brother, guitarist Tom Searle.
 The project was called "Counting the Days" until it blossomed into what is now known as "Architects" with original vocalist Matt Johnson, guitarist Tim Hillier-Brook and Tim Lucas on bass guitar.
 In 2005, the band released a demo which would contain their first recorded material under the name of Architects.
 It was made available only for family and select friends, and a copy was later auctioned for charity in 2021.

 In 2006, the band's original bassist, Tim Lucas, decided to leave the band to pursue his academic career.
 He was replaced by Alex Dean.
-The band had traveled around the UK on many tours supporting a number of different bands (including Beecher and Bring Me the Horizon) in support of their debut album Nightmares.
+The band had travelled around the UK on many tours supporting a number of different bands (including Beecher and Bring Me the Horizon) in support of their debut album Nightmares.
 Because of the age of the band members in the early years they had to book weeks of holiday off at college to do tours round the country.
 Just six months after the release of Nightmares, Architects original vocalist Matt Johnson left the band.